thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 * Add custom routes for user registration.
 * Use bcrypt to hash and salt passwords.

-## What's cryptographic password hashing?
+## What's cryptographic hash function?

-**Cryptographic password hashing** is the process of encrypting a user-submitted password with a cryptographic hash function.
 A **cryptographic hash functions** is a mathematical algorithm that converts a string of arbitrary length to a string of fixed length.
 Given the same input string, a cryptographic hash function always produces the same output string.

 ```text
 ┌─────────────┐        ┌───────────────┐       ┌─────────────────────┐